PowerShellFredrik/PowerShellFunctions/Windows/README.md

 # Windows

-These are my functions, scripts and special files for working with Windows.
+These are my functions for working with Windows.

 All functions are stored in a separate .ps1 file.

 With an standard example how to use them.

 So almost all of the PowerShell files can be runned as they are.
+If you just call them like on of the examples.

 Get-ComputerManufacturer.ps1
 ------------------